WebHare/platform/whtree/modules/consilio/doc/topics/consilio/opensearch.md

-# Elasticsearch
+# Opensearch
-Consilio can be configured to use an external Elasticsearch cluster for storage.
+Consilio can be configured to use an external OpenSearch cluster for storage.
-We also ship a Elasticsearch with WebHare which Consilio can use (and which will eventually replace its own index manager)
+We also ship OpenSearch with WebHare which Consilio can use (and which will eventually replace its own index manager)

-## Builtin Elasticsearch
+## Builtin OpenSearch
 To start the builtin elasticsearch engine, run `wh consilio:enable_builtin_elasticsearch`

 ### Useful commands
-Useful commands for the builtin Elasticsearch, assuming it's running on the default interface http://127.0.0.1:13685/
+Useful commands for the builtin OpenSearch, assuming it's running on the default interface http://127.0.0.1:13685/

 ```bash